jcn509/pyxboxtest/README.md

 - Add a "stock" built in HDD image that has TDATA/UDATA/whatever else a game/app might expect that isn't copyrighted
 - Logging
   - including redirecting xqemu standard out/error!
-- Ability to throw away all unread KD data (makes it easier to get the latest lines)
-  -  Need to update controller sample test once this is done
 - Investigate using a unit testing framework that runs "on the Xbox itself" (i.e. inside xqemu).
   - Using that along with this library we could run Xbox specific unit tests, this could be really useful for testing the NXDK or xqemu!